stephen-huan/plaid/README.md

 1. Add the text in this gist's `boards.txt` to the file at `/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/boards.txt`.
-I'm going to refer to this path as just `/avr` from now on.
+I'm going to refer to this path as just `avr` from now on.
 Note that these changes revert whenever the Arduino IDE is updated.

 2. Make a new folder called plaid in `avr/bootloaders`